Copernicus Cup

 Copernicus Cup is an annual indoor track and field competition which takes place in February at the multi-purpose sports and entertainment Kujawsko-Pomorska Arena Toruń in Toruń, Poland.
-The meeting is currently an IAAF World Indoor Tour Meeting.
+The meeting is currently an World Athletics Indoor Tour Meeting.
 In 2019, the competition's title sponsor was PKN Orlen.

 The venue also hosted the 2021 European Athletics Indoor Championships from 4 to 7 March 2021.